Katereshko/my-eggs-timer/README.md

 https://my-eggs-timer.netlify.app/

 ## File structure
-5 folders, one for each number of minutes, each containing its own .js file, the main logic file:
+5 folders, one for each number of minutes, each containing its own .js file (the main logic file):
-'firmly hard', 'hard', 'medium', 'soft', 'very soft' each folder contains its own .css (style) file, .html file, .mp3 file (alarm sound) and .jpg file (background image).
+'firmly hard', 'hard', 'medium', 'soft', 'very soft'
+each folder contains its own .css (style) file, .html file, .mp3 file (alarm sound) and .jpg file (background image).

 index.html - main html file - to use the timer, open this file on browser window